 'Cozy, tucked up in the eaves of a roof, charming, comfortable – something in which Mrs. Tiggy-Winkle would feel comfortable,' he says.
 And his favourite color choices for cottage bedrooms?
 'Always pale blues and greens, but I like the idea of toile and old-fashioned prints in many colors, which add to the charm.'

 See: Small bedroom ideas – to make the most of a compact space

 5. All under one roof – open plan cottage living

-When a cottage bedroom incorporates an ensuite bathroom, plus an open-plan living and kitchen space it's more important than ever to keep furnishings simple and harmonious.
+When a cottage bedroom incorporates an ensuite bathroom idea, plus an open-plan living and kitchen space, it's more important than ever to keep furnishings simple and harmonious.

 Here, vintage window shutters have been repurposed as bathroom doors, and walls and linens are soft whites and pinks to increase the feeling of light and space.

 For more cottage bathroom ideas, don't miss our dedicated gallery.

 This feature was created by H&G's sister brand, Period Living magazine